How do I connect to the school computers from home (or another lab) or transfer files?

 SSH can be configured to tunnel X11 connections, so it simplifies getting a graphical display from a unix system to your Windows PC.
 First install the SSH client for Windows and your X server software.
 Then, start SSH Secure Shell and choose Edit, Settings.
 In the left pane, find and highlight Profile Settings, Tunneling.
 In the right pane, in the area at the bottom make sure the box is checked for Tunnel X11 connections.
 Click OK, File, Save Settings and exit all SSH windows.
 The setting will be effective the next time the program is started.

-If connecting from off campus first log on to the VSE OpenVPN.
+If connecting from off campus first log on to the Campus VPN https://vpn.gmu.edu.

-Connect to the remote server with X11 tunneling enabled (ssh -Y on linux).
-Once you are logged in you can start a graphical client like Matlab and the application window shoulw be opened on your local system.
+Before connecting with ssh ensure your Xserver (Xming) software is running.
+Connect to the remote server with X11 tunneling enabled.
+Once you are logged in you can start a graphical client like matlab or Sentaurus TCAD (swb) and the application window will be opened on your local system.
+Note: if you save any files you will need to remember that they will be saved on the remote system not your local computer.